 - May exercise direct and indirect supervision over lower level field operations personnel.

-- Comply with applicable safety regulations and procedures.
+- Comply with MSHA, DOT, Colorado 811 and other applicable safety regulations and procedures.

 - Ensure all work meets departmental expectations.

 - Ensure compliance with project rules, procedures, applicable laws and regulations.